-1. Plant and machinery acquired/to be acquired during the tax years 2012 till 2018 are eligible to accelerated tax depreciation at the rate of 20% (except assets which are already eligible for a higher annual tax rate of tax depreciation).
+1.Plant and machinery acquired/to be acquired during the tax years 2012 till 2018 are eligible to accelerated tax depreciation at the rate of 20% (except assets which are already eligible for a higher annual tax rate of tax depreciation).

-The rates as stated are for new buildings.
-In the case of industrial and hotel buildings which were/are to be acquired during the tax years 2012 till 2018, the accelerated tax depreciation rate of 7% per annum may be claimed.
+2.The rates as stated are for new buildings.
+In the case of industrial and hotel buildings which were acquired during the tax years 2012 till 2018, the accelerated tax depreciation rate of 7% per annum applies.